27-apizzuti/macro_MotionQuartet/README.md

-# Bistable Motion Quartet fMRI project at 7T - macroscale, whole brainmodeling
+# Bistable Motion Quartet fMRI project at 7T - macroscale, whole brain modeling
 This repository contains the analysis pipeline used for 7T fMRI for the paper "In the brain of the beholder: whole brain dynamics shape the perception during ambiguous motion".

 # Core dependences